-Clause 17E - Surviving Spouse/Minor Child or Elderly Person

-Benefit Amount: \$ 290.13
+Clause 17E - Surviving Spouse/Minor Child or Elderly Person Benefit Amount: \$ 294.86

 Eligibility: As of July 1 of the tax year, an individual must be either (1) a surviving spouse or surviving minor child who owns and occupies the property as his or her domicile; or (2) a person at least 70 years old who has owned and occupied the property as his or her domicile for at least the five preceding years.
 Income: There are no income guidelines for Clause 17E.

-Whole Estate: The applicant's whole estate (cash, bank balances, stocks, bonds, some types of personal property, etc.) excluding the value of the domicile (up to three living units), cannot exceed \$55,900
+Whole Estate: The applicant's whole estate (cash, bank balances, stocks, bonds, some types of personal property, etc.) excluding the value of of personal property, etc.) excluding the value of the domicile (up to three living units), cannot exceed \$56,496